 Fast forward to 2002… the release of the first Spiderman movie.
 This impacted the industry immensely and forever changed the future of comics.
 It was a positive change in many ways.
 Comics and comic movies were no longer “gimmicky”.
 Comic writing also became superior; the stories were convincing and the characters were authentic.
 Being a comic fan was not only acceptable but cool.
 It opened a new world to many.
 So, the industry continued to grow, along with our business.

 We love the fans that come in – both new and old.
 Many of our customers have actually been with us from the very beginning.
 They’ve called the store a “safe haven” – a neighborhood shop where they can hang out, be themselves, and share a common passion.
 Not a day goes by when I don’t appreciate them.
-They are the heart of the business – the ones who have kept Main Street Comics beating for over 25 years now.
-That’s right – 25 years!
-To celebrate this significant milestone, the awesome, talented, infamous Batman writer Scott Snyder came to the store to do a signing for his release of All-Star Batman.
-It was a day to remember!
+They are the heart of the business – the ones who have kept Main Street Comics beating for 30 years now.
+That’s right – 30 years!
+We’re proud to be the longest standing comic store in New Jersey!

 As the founder and owner of Main Street Comics, my business philosophy has been simple: Conduct honest business, be welcoming and friendly, and treat people with respect.
 I’ve been told that’s why customers remain loyal to us and why we continue to grow.

-We have hundreds of regular weekly buyers who come through our door – all ages and all occupations… from students to teachers to doctors and lawyers.
+We have hundreds of regular weekly buyers who come through our door – all ages and all occupations… from students and teachers to doctors and lawyers.

 All fans are invited to stop by and experience our store.
 Whether you’re new to the scene or a veteran collector, young or old, DC, Marvel or an Indy fan… everyone is welcome here!